If there is a commonly reoccurring need for a particular solution, there is a great probability that someone has – by now – solved

 Boxes and Arrows is an online publication dedicated to the art and science of designs.
-In the site, you will find plenty of information regarding effective interaction designs such as how to get a web form’s structure right69 and designing for user-generated and social media based content70.
+In the site, you will find plenty of information regarding effective interaction designs such as how to get a web form’s structure right and designing for user-generated and social media based content .
 The tone and style of Boxes and Arrows is professional and academe-centric so articles usually leverage information from research and academic papers.
 58 Niche and Specialized Design Pattern Resources

 Design Patterns for Data Graphics 59

 Patterns Of cooperative INTERaction 63